Primary care improvement plans: summary of implementation progress - March 2022

 - Community Links Workers (CLW).

 All of these services are currently available to patients, however in most cases these had historically been provided by individual GP practices.
-Following the joint SG/SGPC letter of December 2020, the focus for 2021-22 has been on Pharmacotherapy, CTAC and VTP services.
-More information about what these services include and the anticipated new models of delivery are provided in Section 4.2.
+Following the joint SG/SGPC letter of December 2020, the focus for 2021-22 was on Pharmacotherapy, CTAC and VTP services.
+More information about what these services include and the anticipated new models of delivery are provided in Section 5.2.

 Funding to support the implementation of the MoU has been allocated to IAs through the Primary Care Improvement Fund (PCIF), and locally agreed Primary Care Improvement Plans (PCIPs) covering all 31 IA areas of Scotland were developed by the end of July 2018.
 The PCIPs set out in more detail how implementation of the six priority service areas will be achieved.
 IAs are required to provide updates on their PCIPs on an annual basis, and data on increases in workforce numbers and spread of services every six months through an agreed standard tracker template.
 The trackers also include space for free text comments to provide context to the data provided.